bwsw/sj-platform/SJDocs/source/SJ_Modules.rst

 Regex Input Module
 """"""""""""""""""""""""

-This module is provided via Sonatype repository and it extends *InputStreamingExecutor* interface.
-Its aim is to process input stream of strings using RegExp rules and create `InputEnvelope` instance which stores all data as ``AvroRecord`` inside.
+It extends *InputStreamingExecutor* interface.
+Its aim is to process input stream of strings using a set of regular expressions rules and create `InputEnvelope` instance which stores each line as AvroRecord inside.
 Thus, it takes the free-form data, filter and convert them into Avro Records.

+This module is provided via Sonatype repository.

 **Policy**